 Larger Travel Pack Sizes

 If you need a little more space or are traveling where you need several sweaters and cold weather clothing, a 50L-65L travel backpack might be needed.
 I understand that not everyone packs as light as we do (and, no, size is no excuse as Eric is a giant).
 A 50L-65L travel backpack will not be a carry on size but will give you more space for bulkier items, or souvenirs.
 Anything larger is seriously not needed!
 No!
 Never!
 There is no reason for a 70L or 75L travel backpack for Europe.
 This should be reserved only for hardcore trekking.
 For reference, in the photo above, Eric’s bag is 65L and mine is 46L.
-Check out this post if you need tips on what to pack for Europe.
+Check out this post if you need tips on what to pack for Europe or this post on the best travel clothing for women.
+If looking for general packing tips, check out this post on must-have summer travel essentials.

 A Note About Carry On Backpack Size for Europe